 The University of Tartu researchers have developed a variety of innovative devices: robotics mannequin which allows people to choose clothes online that fit them; artificial muscle which is used in manufacturing articifical ilmbs and robots; underwater robot.
 These are just a few examples of intelligent materials and systems laboratory.

-The tuition fee is 4000 euros per year and it covers tuition and some study materials.
+The tuition fee is 5000 euros per year and it covers tuition and some study materials.
 Altogether 20 students will be admitted to this programme.
-Based on the admission’s ranking list, 18 best applicants will be given the tuition-waiver scholarship.
+Based on the admission’s ranking list 14 best applicants will be given the tuition-waiver scholarship.
+There are 13 tuition-waivers available for EU/EEA/Swiss applicants and 1 tuition-waiver available for applicants with other citizenships.

 Robotics and Computer Engineering graduates find work in high tech companies, telecommunication companies, computer companies, software companies, aerospace technology companies, public administration etc. Since the studies are in English, it is possible to work everywhere in the world.
 Graduates can work as engineers (e.g. computer and systems engineers), hardware and software architects, system analysts, but also as quality, technology and purchasing managers.
 Graduates can also continue their studies at PhD level in physics, engineering and technology or informatics.